Show All Answers

 If you have questions for our Permits and Inspections department, please dial 317-595-3120.

-Good news!
 The City of Fishers does not require a business license.
 However, one may be required by the county or the state.
-Please check the Secretary of State’s office : https:// www.in.gov for state requirements and https://www.hamiltoncounty.in.gov for county requirements.
-Most food service businesses do require a Hamilton County Health Department certificate.
-For further information, please check with Hamilton County and the State of Indiana for their requirements.
+Please check the Secretary of State’s office for state requirements and Hamilton County for county requirements.
+Most food service businesses require a Fishers Health Department certificate.
+Learn more about food safety and permitting.

-The City only requires registration, not a license.
+The City only requires contractor registration, not a license.
 No registration is required if you are acting as subcontractor.
-The requirements are listed at www.fishersin.viewpointcloud.com or contact 317-595-3120.
+Register as a contractor.

 These are issued by the Indiana Department of Natural Resources.
 You can contact them at 317-573-4959.

 Apply for a Food Truck Permit through the Fishers Health Department.

 The Hamilton County Clerk’s processes marriage applications.
 Learn more on their website or contact the Hamilton County Clerk at 317-776-9629.

 Yes, please contact or visit the Fishers Police Department.

 For answers to questions about your specific project, please contact our Department of Public Works at 317-595-3160.

 The Indiana Department of Natural Resources issues these, along with licenses for other off-road vehicles.
 Contact them at 317-573-4959.